Protect Passwords in the Cloud [Full Project Review]

 aws secretsmanager get-secret-value --secret-id MyPrivateKey | jq -r .SecretString > private-key.pem

-openssl smime -decrypt -in terraform.tfvars.enc -binary -inform DEM -inkey private-key.pem -out terraform.tfvars
+openssl smime -decrypt -in terraform.tfvars.enc -binary -inform DER -inkey private-key.pem -out terraform.tfvars

 Automation using Pipeline on GitLab for Secret Manager

-2 – Retrieve the Private Key from AWS Secret Manager
+2. Retrieve the private key from Secret Manager

 {